Institute-for-ReWriting-World-History/the1854project/README.md

 ## Epigraph

->Indology: The academic study of the languages, cultures, histories, and religions of the Indian subcontinent.[^2]
+>Indology: The study of Indian history, literature, philosophy, and culture.

 ## Aryan
 आर्य, *ā́rya*: "noble"